tingard/btreeny/README.md

 Understanding what's going on in your behavior tree is crucial for debugging and triaging issues - btreeny has an (opinionated) set of logging utilities, but lets you access the underlying data to write your own.

-The simplest way to log the current tree state is simply to use the
+The simplest way to log the current tree state is simply to use the `btreeny.viz.get_tree_status` helper function, which will return a `TreeStatusGraph` you can print, iterate through, or pretty-print with `graph.pprint()`.

 ### Rich

-Rich is a great library for pretty printing in the terminal, to get the current tree state as a [rich.Tree](https://rich.readthedocs.io/en/stable/tree.html) renderable, use `btree.viz.get_rich_tree()`.
+Rich is a great library for pretty printing in the terminal, if rich is installed you can fetch the current tree state as a [rich.Tree](https://rich.readthedocs.io/en/stable/tree.html) renderable, use `btree.viz.get_rich_tree()`.

 ```python
 from rich.print import print